Everything You Need to Know About the Operating Room (OR) Nurse

 Cancer centers are health facilities that deal with the treatment of advanced stages of cancer.
-Operations and invasive procedures in cancer centers mostly revolve around the cancer cells.
+Operations and invasive procedures in cancer centers mostly revolve around cancer cells.
 These include curative surgeries, preventive surgeries, and diagnostic surgeries.

 Perioperative nurses aid in the processes of all these operations.

 Most perioperative nurse’s careers don’t have to be tied to permanent employment at one medical center.
 Perioperative nurses can move from one health facility to another.
 They fill staff shortages either nationally from state to state or internationally between countries.

 Requirements to operate as a perioperative nurse vary after receiving a nursing degree.
 Going above the bare minimum and pursuing further certification increases your value.
 It also helps your chances of securing quality employment as an OR nurse.

 Obtaining a two-year Associate Degree in Nursing (ADN) is the minimum requirement to be licensed as a registered nurse.
-It’s possible to become an OR nurse with an Associate Nursing Degree alone.
-Yet, employers often prefer further certification.
+It’s possible to become an OR nurse with an ADN alone but employers often prefer further certification.

-A bachelor’s degree in nursing takes four years to complete.
+A Bachelor of Science in Nursing takes four years to complete.
 Two of these years are spent performing supervised clinical duties in a health facility.
 This degree is not a requirement to become an operating room nurse but is preferred by several employers.
 Some employers even require their OR nurses to complete this degree in the course of their employment.
+There is a bridge program to earn go from an ADN to a BSN in about 12-18 months.
+This is a very popular option.

 After completing a degree, aspiring OR nurses must pass the National Council Licensure Examination (NCLEX-RN) exam to become registered nurses.
 This allows the nurse to obtain state certification and start practicing legally.

 Depending on the health facility, it may be required to have had experience practicing as a nurse before becoming a surgical nurse.
 Some health facilities offer a six-month to a one-year perioperative nurse training program.

 Basic life support, as well as advanced cardiac life support, and a year of clinical experience, are requirements common in many hospitals to become a scrub nurse.

 Certificates / Credentials